CS

 Buy the Toyota Corolla Hatch if: You want the lower entry price, want lower running costs, or prefer Toyota's approach to design and ownership experience.

-Buy the Volkswagen Golf if: You prioritise performance, need more boot space, or prefer Volkswagen's approach to design and ownership experience.
+Buy the Volkswagen Golf if: You prioritise performance, need more boot space, need stronger towing, or prefer Volkswagen's approach to design and ownership experience.

 The Verdict

-The Toyota Corolla Hatch takes 3 of 5 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Toyota Corolla Hatch and Volkswagen Golf trade blows across the spec sheet, and neither runs away with an outright win.
 The Toyota Corolla Hatch will save you roughly $656 a year in fuel.
 If boot space matters, the Volkswagen Golf has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions